tugboat/pakyow-web/manual/08 View Logic.markdown

 presenter.view
 </div>

 Parts of the view can be accessed with the 'find' method.
-This method accepts a CSS selector and returns a collection of views that match the selector.
+The 'find' method accepts a CSS selector and returns a collection of views that match the selector.

 <div class="code ruby">
 presenter.view.find('#container')
 </div>

-Several methods are available to modify a view, or collection of views.
+Several methods are available to modify a view (or collection of views).
 When a method is called on a view collection, it is simply passed through to the views in the collection.
 If the method returns a value when called on a single view, calling it on a collection of views will return an array of values.

 ### Content